ecadlabs/go-tezos/README.md

 For a contribution to be merged, it must be well documented, come with unit tests, and integration tests where appropriate.
 Submitting a "Work in progress" pull request is welcome!

+## Reporting Security Issues

+If a security vulnerabiltiy in this project is discovered, please report the issue to go-tezos@ecadlabs.com or to `jevonearth` on keybase.io

+Reports may be encrypted using keys published on keybase.io

 # Tezos RPC API documentation